 Student placements provide students with the opportunity to apply the theory and skills they learned while studying in a professional workplace.

 Under these arrangements students can gain the skills they need to transition successfully from study to work, while giving industry the opportunity to enrich student learning experiences and increase the number of work-ready graduates.

-Vocational placements that meet the definition under the Fair Work Act 2009 (the FW Act) are lawfully unpaid.
-Students completing vocational placements are not considered to be employees and therefore are not entitled to the minimum wage nor other entitlements provided under the FW Act.
+Student placements (placements) are known as 'vocational placements' under the Fair Work Act (FW Act).
+Placements that meet the definition under the FW Act are lawfully unpaid.
+Students completing placements are not considered to be employees and therefore are not entitled to the minimum wage or other entitlements provided under the FW Act.

-Under the FW Act, a vocational placement is lawfully unpaid if it meets all the following criteria:
+Under the FW Act, a student placement is lawfully unpaid if it meets all the following criteria:

 - There must be a placement.
 This can be arranged by the educational or training institution, or a student may initiate the placement with an individual business directly, in line with the requirements of their course.

-- There must be no entitlement to pay for the work the student undertakes.
-Where a student's contract with the host business or organisation entitles them to receive money for the work they perform, the vocational placement will likely have turned into an employment relationship.
-Similarly, work arrangements covered by industrial awards or agreements are not vocational placements.
+- There is no entitlement to pay for the work the student undertakes.
+Where a student's contract with the host business or organisation entitles them to receive money for the work they perform, the placement will likely have turned into an employment relationship.
+Similarly, work arrangements covered by industrial awards or agreements are not student placements.

 - The placement must be done as a requirement of an education or training course.
 The placement must be a required component of the course as a whole, or of an individual subject or module of the course.
 It doesn't matter whether that subject is compulsory or an elective chosen by the student.